ccdmb/predector/docs/faq.md

 Please also cite the dependencies that we use whenever possible.
 I understand that citation limits can be an issue, but the continued maintenance development of tools relies on these citations.
-If you absolutely must prioritise, I'd suggest keeping EffectorP, ApoplastP, TargetP, TMHMM, and one of the SignalP papers, as these do most of the heavy lifting in the pipeline.
+If you absolutely must prioritise, I'd suggest keeping EffectorP, ApoplastP, Deepredeff, TargetP, TMHMM, and one of the SignalP papers, as these do most of the heavy lifting in the pipeline.
 There is a [BibTeX](http://www.bibtex.org/Format/) formatted [file with citations in the main github repository](https://github.com/ccdmb/predector/citations.bib), which can be imported into most citation managers.
 The dependency citations are also listed below.